-Use the following procedure to record an MPEG-TS or RTP stream incoming to Wowza™ media server software.
+Use this procedure to record an MPEG-TS or RTP stream incoming to Wowza Streaming Engine™ media server software.
 The recording can then be used for debugging purposes.

 - Open [install-dir]/conf/[application-name]/Application.xml in a text editor and add the following property to the <RTP>/<Properties> container.
-(Be sure to get the correct <Properties> container, there are several in the file.)
+Be sure to get the correct <Properties> container, there are several in the file.

-<Property> <Name>rtpDePacketizerWrapper</Name> <Value>com.wowza.wms.rtp.depacketizer.RTPDePacketizerWrapperPortRecorder</Value> </Property>Note: If you already have an rtpDePacketizerWrapper property, be sure to replace it with this one.
+<Property> <Name>rtpDePacketizerWrapper</Name> <Value>com.wowza.wms.rtp.depacketizer.RTPDePacketizerWrapperPortRecorder</Value> </Property>Note: If you already have an rtpDePacketizerWrapper property, replace it with this one.

 - Start Wowza Streaming Engine and play the stream that you want to record.
 Let the stream play for 5 to 10 minutes, and then stop Wowza Streaming Engine.